rust-lang/book/second-edition/nostarch/chapter01.md

 Now that you have Rust installed, let’s write your first Rust program.
-It’s traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, so we'll do the same here!
+It’s traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, so we’ll do the same here!

 > Note: This book assumes basic familiarity with the command line.
 Rust itself
 > makes no specific demands about your editing, tooling, or where your code